 This is a personal choice.
 Your situation will be different to everyone else’s.
 What we can do, is to offer some of the reasons why many of our customers do choose to take out a policy.
-We’re also happy to chat through health insurance in general with you, there’s no pressure from us to buy a health insurance policy.
+We’re also happy to chat through health insurance in general with you and compare health insurance policies, there’s no pressure from us to buy a health insurance policy.

 If you’re here in the UK, you will always get free medical treatment on the NHS.
 So, the question arises, what are you missing out on if you don’t have health insurance?
 Does anyone really need to have a health insurance policy these days?
 (We also refer to it as private medical insurance, sometimes.)

 It all depends on your situation and your preference.
 In many, many cases, health insurance is likely to get you diagnosis faster than NHS care.
 It will offer you a prompt referral for treatment in a private hospital – at a time and place that’s convenient for you.
 Health insurance is designed to cover the cost of private hospital stays, scans and surgical procedures of all kinds.

 What it’s unlikely to cover is existing problems, visits to Accident and Emergency departments, drug abuse, organ transplants, normal pregnancy and non-essential cosmetic treatments.
 You’ll have many more choices with health insurance in place, and the peace of mind that comes with knowing everything’s taken care of.